-Have you been thinking about having about having another child?
-Whether if you are financially ready for another one?
-Are the projected expenses that come with having more kids putting you in a dilemma?
-These are very real concerns with regards to family planning.
+Have you been thinking about having another child?
+Wondering if you’re ready for another child financially?
+Do you feel a dilemma when considering the projected expenses of having more kids?
+These are very real concerns when it comes to family planning.
 After all, the cost of raising a child in Singapore was estimated to be around S$670,000 in 2019!

-Beyond our children’s basic needs like diapers and milk, their education fees are more likely to start with infant care or childcare these days too.
+These days, parents usually pay for education fees starting with infant care or childcare in addition to basic needs like diapers and milk.
 There are also activities and enrichment we hope to expose our kids to, so they can discover their interests and talents.

 With realistic financial planning done for the family, reaping returns through your insurance plans, savings and investment plans is one way to be more financially prepared for another baby.
 That’s why planning ahead with clarity is important at different stages of your life.